TomasLiden/mwo-data/README.txt

 You might want to move the python files to some suitable place, perhaps as a python library or to where your other code is.
 Feel free to extend or correct as you like - but try to keep the data files in sync with the code.
-Especially, this is important if you want to share your results and tests with others.
+This is especially important if you want to share your results and tests with others.

 The following python code shows one possible way to read and plot a solution.